telekom-mms/sectpmctl/README.md

 * Zero TPM administrative overhead by managing Secure Boot instead of the TPM
   + Secure Boot is more easy to manage
   + FDE key is only bound to the Secure Boot state, not to userspace
-  + Immune to BIOS updates
+  + Maybe immune to BIOS updates
   + Immune to operating system upgrades
-  + No postprocessing other then the kernel and initrd signing required
+  + No postprocessing other then kernel and initrd signing required
   + Interrupted update of new kernels should still keep old kernels bootable
   + Additional installation of other bootloaders will not overwrite sectpmctl, they are placed alongside
-* Can be integrated in a nealy fullly automated preseed installation
+* Can be integrated in a nearly fullly automated preseed installation
   + The only upfront action is to clear TPM and Secure Boot
-* The secureboot datase is completly rebuild with own keys and Microsoft keys for safety reasons
+* The secureboot datase is completly rebuild with own keys and (by default) Microsoft keys for safety reasons
 * Uses and integrates systemd-stub and systemd-boot as bootloader, does not invent a new one
 * Implemented in bash